child-growth/ki-longitudinal-manuscripts/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Incomplete change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

 ## How Has This Been Tested?